Is Fixed 4G LTE or Satellite Internet Better for Online Gaming?

 Because most of a game’s data is included in the initial download, playing online games typically doesn’t use much bandwidth.
 While data use varies based on factors like the number of players in the game, the frame rate of your connection, and tick rate of the server, online gaming typically uses less than 100 MB of data per hour (or 1 GB every 10 hours).

-While there are data plans with enough bandwidth for gaming available for both fixed mobile broadband and satellite internet, satellite networks usually have lower capacities than 5G or 4G LTE networks, so satellite providers control data use more tightly to prevent network congestion.
+While there are data plans with enough bandwidth for gaming available for both fixed mobile broadband and satellite internet, satellite networks usually have lower capacities than 5G or 4G LTE networks.
+Because of this situation, satellite providers control data use more tightly to prevent network congestion.
 Many satellite internet plans have complicated “fair use” policies that throttle your internet speeds after you use just 15 GB or 30 GB of data.

 Get fixed wireless internet for your rural home